Distributed Wasserstein Barycenters via Displacement Interpolation: Proposed algorithm and analysis

 \subsection{Analysis of general measures}

 So far, we presented convergence results to a Wasserstein barycenter for classes of discrete (Theorem~\ref{th:discr-gen} and Corollary~\ref{co:discr-uni}) and absolutely continuous (Theorem~\ref{th:cont-gen} and Corollary~\ref{co:discr-gen-uni}) measures.
 In these cases an optimal transport map exists between any two agents' measures at every time.
-Now we analyze the PaWBar algorithm on general measures in $\PPd$.
-Examples of this setting include cases where there may not exist an optimal transport map between two or more initial measures, or cases where there could exist a mix of discrete and absolutely continuous initial measures.
-We prove that agents converge to consensus with probability one in more restricted graph topologies, and that the consensus measure satisfies a necessary condition known to characterize barycenters for certain classes of measures.
+Now we analyze the case for general measures in $\PPd$, which includes cases where there may not exist an optimal transport map between two initial measures or where there could exist a mix of discrete and absolutely continuous initial measures.

-\begin{theorem}[Consensus result for general measures] Consider the PaWBar algorithm with an underlying graph $G$ which is either \begin{enumerate} \item a cycle graph for the directed case, or \item a line graph for the symmetric case; \end{enumerate} and with the agents having initial measures $\mu_{i,0}\in\PPd$, $i\in V$.
+\begin{theorem}[Consensus result for general measures in $\PPd$] Consider the PaWBar algorithm with an underlying graph $G$ which is either \begin{enumerate} \item a cycle graph for the directed case, or \item a line graph for the symmetric case; \end{enumerate} and with the agents having initial measures $\mu_{i,0}\in\PPd$, $i\in V$.
 Then, with probability one, for any $i\in V$,